 However, living with gout will not automatically exclude you from securing a cheap life insurance plan.

-It’s in your best interest to work with a qualified high risk agent that understands how to find the right insurance company and the right policy for your particular situation.
+Make sure that you work with an experienced agent that understands how to find the right insurance company and the right policy for your particular situation.

-To get you started down the right path, read on for ideas on what you might expect when applying for over 50 life insurance with gout.
+To get you started down the right path, this article will let you know what you should expect when applying for over 50 life insurance with gout.

 What to Expect When Applying for Life Insurance with Gout

 Applying for a traditional term or whole life insurance policy means having to disclose all kinds of personal information such as health history and lifestyle choices (i.e. occupation, hobbies, alcohol and tobacco use).

 Your gout diagnosis is only part of the equation when it comes to getting affordable life insurance.

 Having said that, if you are over 50 and have gout what should you expect when applying for life insurance?